 The regulations require training and testing for all drivers involved in transporting hazardous materials.
 Your employer or a designated representative is required to provide this training and testing.
-Hazardous materials employers are required to keep a record of that training on each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
+Hazardous materials employers are required to keep a record of training for each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
 The regulations require that hazardous materials employees be trained and tested at least once every three years.

-By March 24, 2006, all drivers must be trained in the security risks of hazardous materials transportation.
+All drivers must be trained in the security risks of hazardous materials transportation.
 This training must include how to recognize and respond to possible security threats.